Madeira: Cuisine

 There are many different meat dishes on Madeira, one of the most popular being espetada.
-Espetada is traditionally made of large chunks of beef rubbed in garlic, salt and bay leaf and marinated for 4 to 6 hours in Madeira wine, red wine vinegar and olive oil then skewered onto a bay laurel stick and left to grill over smouldering wood chips.
+Espetada em pau de louro is traditionally made of large chunks of beef rubbed in garlic, salt and bay leaf and marinated for 4 to 6 hours in Madeira wine, red wine vinegar and olive oil then skewered onto a bay laurel stick and left to grill over smouldering wood chips.
 These are so integral a part of traditional eating habits that a special iron stand is available with a T-shaped end, each branch of the "T" having a slot in the middle to hold a brochette (espeto in Portuguese); a small plate is then placed underneath to collect the juices.
 The brochettes are very long and have a V-shaped blade in order to pierce the meat more easily.
 It is usually accompanied with the local bread called bolo do caco.
 A traditional holiday dish is "Carne de Vinho e Alhos", which is most closely associated with the pig slaughter that was held a few weeks before Christmas.
 A big event, traditionally it was attended by everyone in the village.
 The dish is made of pork which marinates for three days in white wine, vinegar, salt, and pepper and is then cooked with small potatoes, sliced carrots, and turnip.
 Another common meat dish is "Picado" – cubed beef cooked in a mushroom sauce and accompanied by fries.

 Other popular dishes in Madeira include açorda, feijoada and carne de vinha d'alhos.

 Traditional pastries in Madeira usually contain local ingredients, one of the most common being mel de cana, literally "sugarcane honey" (molasses).
 The traditional cake of Madeira is called Bolo de Mel, which translates as (Sugarcane) "Honey Cake" and according to custom, is never cut with a knife, but broken into pieces by hand.
 It is a rich and heavy cake.
 The cake commonly known as "Madeira cake" in England is named after Madeira wine.

 Malasadas are a local confection which are mainly consumed during the Carnival of Madeira.
 Pastéis de nata, as in the rest of Portugal, are also very popular.

 Milho frito is a popular dish in Madeira that is similar to the Italian dish polenta fritta.
 Açorda Madeirense is another popular local dish.

 Madeira is known for the high quality of its cherimoya fruits.
 The Annona Festival is traditional and held annually in the parish of Faial.
 This event encourages the consumption of this fruit and its derivatives, such as liqueurs, puddings, ice cream and smoothies.